MariaRosenholm/gifts/README.md

-# Speed game
+# Toss gifts to the sleigh

 Business College Helsinki school assignment with React.
 Speed game which is very familiar for Finns from Speden pelit.
-The main aim is to clic the lighted buttons in correct order and as fast as possible.
+I have made my own Christmas version out of it!

 ## Built with: